Automatic vs Manual Cars

 The majority of car owners in Ireland drive manual cars.
 But which is the best option?

-Unlike our neighbours in the US, most cars in Ireland are manual.
-Nearly every new driver will learn to drive using a manual car.
-But what is it that attracts Irish drivers to manual cars, and what are the benefits?
+Unlike our neighbours in the US, most cars on the road in Ireland are still manual.
+However, the gap is closing with more and more automatic cars appearing on roads in Ireland each year thanks to the introduction of EVs, hybrids and imports.
+The majority of new drivers will likely still learn to drive using a manual car.
+But what is there a difference and what are the benefits?

 Your First Driving Licence